-No doubt there are variety of free WordPress themes, premium WordPress themes available over the web but first getting hands settled on WordPress is the key to go ahead.
+No doubt there are a variety of free WordPress themes, premium WordPress themes available over the web but first getting hands settled on WordPress is the key to go ahead.

 How it simply opens the online world for you to explore yourself.